benbjohnson/litestream.io/content/reference/config.md

 - `skip-verify`—Disables TLS verification.
 This is useful when testing against a local node such as MinIO and you are using self-signed certificates.

-- `sync-interval`—Frequency in which frames are pushed to S3.
-Defaults to `1s`.
-  Increasing frequency can affect costs significantly.

 ### File replica